BinaryMongoose/Payload_Spring2023/README.md

 I think you can tell what Feather we used.

+Due to my lack of foresight we used a adalogger 32uf.
+I didn't put in the order on time so we weren't able to get the cool RP2040.
+So if you are reading this in the future, PURCHASE THOUSANDS OF RP2040 BOARDS.
+They are really cool.

 ### Sensors

 Nothing too extreme here.
 Some basic things like tempature, humidity, and altitude.
 (All done by the [BMP388](https://www.adafruit.com/product/4816) BTW) \